athombv/com.ikea.tradfri-example/README.md

 > Because this repository is a clone of the live code, pull requests will be ignored.

 ## What does this app do?

-This app uses The Homey Zigbee plugin to control Ikea Tradfri devices.
-Read more about Developing a Zigbee app at https://apps.developer.homey.app/wireless/zigbee
+This app controls Ikea Trådfri devices using the Zigbee protocol.
+It uses the [`homey-zigbeedriver`](https://athombv.github.io/node-homey-zigbeedriver/) and [`zigbee-clusters`](https://athombv.github.io/node-zigbee-clusters/) libraries to implement the Zigbee drivers.
+Read more about Developing a Zigbee app at https://apps.developer.homey.app/wireless/zigbee.